 This is an article from arabianbusiness.com about UHNW family businesses.
 Original text KEEPING IT IN THE FAMILY

 Why Middle East UHNW family businesses are set to step up offshore investment?

 UHNW family businesses

 Many billions in assets are held globally by structures in the British Virgin Islands (BVI) designed for wealth and succession planning purposes.

-However, within this only a relatively small portion are currently owned by families and businesses from the Middle East region – but this is set to increase significantly in coming years as international succession planning becoming increasingly important for Ultra High Net Worth (UHNW) families.
+However, within this, only a relatively small portion is currently owned by families and businesses from the Middle East region – but this is set to increase significantly in coming years as international succession planning becomes increasingly important for Ultra High Net Worth (UHNW) families.

 Some lawyers working in the region have already seen the creation of BVI business structures rise by as much as 25 percent over the last three years with this trend set to continue.

 Huge opportunity for the next generation (UHNW family businesses)

 A recent report by PwC identified the significant role that family businesses play in the region’s economy.

 With a GDP contribution of 60 percent, a workforce contribution of 80 percent, and $1 trillion estimated to pass from one generation to the next within a decade.